 What Is Ethereum 2.0?
 Why Ethereum 2.0 Is Important?

 Ethereum 2.0, the next version of the Ethereum blockchain, which has long been the focus of the crypto community, is expected to be launched in two months or less.
+It is also the reason behind the increase of Ethereum (ETH) coin because people are showing interest in buying Ethereum and holding it.
 So what is Ethereum 2.0?
 Why Ethereum 2.0 is important?

 As the name suggests, Ethereum 2.0 is the major upgrade to the blockchain network of Ethereum, the second-largest cryptocurrency by market cap after Bitcoin.
 Before dive deeper into Ethereum 2.0, let’s briefly recall what the original Ethereum was.
 Ethereum is a decentralized software platform launched in 2013 by Russian computer programmer Vitalik Buterin and British programmer Gavin Wood.
 Besides its open-source and Blockchain-based structure, Ethereum supports a computer protocol called “smart contract.”
 From its very first launch, the Ethereum platform had a development plan.
 Its developers wanted Ethereum to be a long-term project and to provide security, functionality, and decentralization to its network.
 Even as the dates and details of its predicted developments changed, Ethereum consistently stuck to its upgrade plan.
 The upgrade stages of the development plan are: